 Additional faculty to be announced.

-Register by February 28th and save with the Early Bird rate!
+Register early and save with the Early Bird rate!

 Audio Recording & Materials Package – CD or Download: $425